ChangeStudios/AEGIS-PublicSource/README.md

 * Procedural Weapon Recoil, Recoil Recovery, and Dynamic Weapon Accuracy
 * Predictive Gameplay Ability Targeting & Target Actors

-The source code in this repository is copyright 2024 Change Studios, LLC.

 # Documentation
 AEGIS's source code's in-line documentation is highly detailed.
 However, given the complex and intertwining nature of many gameplay systems, we've included several high-level documents detailing the implementation of various systems.
 These documents were originally written during development to aid in the design and implementation of each system.
 Links to these documents are listed below.